fbarresi/batteries/README.md

 ![Licence](https://img.shields.io/github/license/fbarresi/batteries.svg)

-Sometimes you've got a new game to play and you realize: no batteries included 😩 From now on, you just need to use batteries!
+Sometimes you've got a new game to play and you realize: no batteries included 😩
+<br/>From now on, you just need to use batteries!

 ## Usage